janooosh/hp-coding-challenge/README.md

 ## Setup
 - Clone the repsitory
 - Install the composer dependencies
+- Copy .env.example to .env
 - Run ./vendor/bin/sail up
-- From inside the docker container, run php artisan migrate
+- From inside the docker container, run php artisan migrate and php artisan key:generate
+- Run npm install && npm run dev (outside of the container)

 ## Running the test
 - From inside the docker container, run php artisan test